xyproto/orbiton/README.md

 * `ctrl-k` - Delete characters to the end of the line, then delete the line
 * `ctrl-g` - Toggle a status line at the bottom for displaying: filename, line, column, unicode number and word count
 * `ctrl-d` - Delete a single character
-* `ctrl-t` - Toggle syntax highlighting (or cycle the git interactive rebase keyword, if in git mode)
+* `ctrl-t` - Toggle syntax highlighting
-* `ctrl-w` - Toggle between "text" and "draw mode" (for ASCII graphics)
+* `ctrl-w` - Toggle between text and draw mode (or cycle the git interactive rebase keyword, if in git mode)
 * `ctrl-x` - Cut the current line
 * `ctrl-c` - Copy the current line
 * `ctrl-v` - Paste the current line